devopsclouds/devops/kubernetesdoc.md

 it ensures the nodes are up and running it ensure the correct number of pods are running as mention in the spec file

-etcd is central data base store current state of the cluster at any point of time. it is  key value distributed data base the data will stored related to cluster worker node components kubelet : kubelet is the primary node agent in every worker node inside the cluster.kubelet interacts with the both container and node.kubelet start the pod with a container inside.
+etcd: etcd is central data base store current state of the cluster at any point of time. it is  key value distributed data base the data will stored related to cluster worker node components kubelet : kubelet is the primary node agent in every worker node inside the cluster.kubelet interacts with the both container and node.kubelet start the pod with a container inside.
 And assign resources from node to the container.bascially it look the pod spec and submitted to api server in master